beauhaus/gulp_scaffold/README.md

   console.log("Ran 'FACES' having fired default")
 );
 ```
+---
 ### gulp-concat tasks

-Note: Gulp is smart enough *NOT* to concat js that has errors.
+Note: Gulp is smart enough *NOT* to concat javascript that won't run as a single file.
+Syntax error-ridden js will not compile.

 ```js
 gulp.task('concatScripts', () =>